 Listeria infections have been reported in Arizona, California, Missouri, New Mexico, North Carolina, Texas, Utah, Washington and Wisconsin.
 The CDC is currently conducting an investigation and is urging people to throw away any pre-packaged commercially produced caramel apples, and to take measures to ensure that they are not eaten by animals or scavengers after being thrown away.
 The CDC is not sure which specific brands contain the affected caramel apples, or whether the caramel coating or the apple itself contains the infection, yet assert that plain apples and other caramel products should be safe to eat.
 Some caramel apple producers, such as Happy Apple Company, are issuing voluntary recalls for “best by use” dates ranging between August 25th and November 23rd of 2014.

 According to the CDC, 1,600 cases of Listeriosis are reported every year from consuming contaminated goods, resulting in 260 deaths annually.
-If you or a loved one are suffering from illness or wrongful death due to contaminated foods, the lawyers at Hodes Milman Liebeck are there for you in your time of need.
+If you or a loved one are suffering from illness or wrongful death due to contaminated foods, the Orange County lawyers at Hodes Milman Liebeck are there for you in your time of need.